Adji-SP/SPS-Robotic_LIMB-005/README.md

-# PakDwi
+# RoboticLimb

 ## Overview

-PakDwi is a biomechanical simulation and signal processing application designed for analyzing electromyography (EMG) and multi-sensor data from controlled joint systems.
+RoboticLimb is a biomechanical simulation and signal processing application designed for analyzing electromyography (EMG) and multi-sensor data from controlled joint systems.
 The application provides a comprehensive platform for simulating, visualizing, and analyzing sensor signals in the context of prosthetic limbs, exoskeletons, or robotic actuator systems.

 This software implements advanced signal processing techniques, including real-time frequency domain analysis, control theory visualization, and EMG-driven actuator dynamics modeling, providing researchers and developers with a sophisticated toolset for biomechanical system analysis.